gentee/eonza-docs/en/index.md

 Free, open source cross-platform program for working with scripts and automating actions on the computer.

 Status: **Alpha version**.
-Beta version is expected at the end of July 2020.
+Beta version is expected in the middle of August 2020.

 * It does not require installation.
 Save the program to any directory and run it.
 * Free, cross-platform, open source.